crablab/dissertation/reports/interim/interim.md

 The current plan is to continue working towards a Web Bluetooth implementation, but should this not prove possible more mature technologies are available and there is valuable research in looking at the current usability of Web Bluetooth.

-## Literature Survey

-?? not sure what to write

 ## Directory Listing

 The repository has the following structure: